-If corporate staff members come into the unit to conduct the D-AFIX assessment, there should be close interaction between the corporate D-AFIX coordinator and dialysis facility staff members involved in the vaccination process.
+The program strongly recommends a face-to-face interaction between a D-AFIX coordinator and dialysis facility staff involved in the vaccination process.
 This interaction provides an important and unique opportunity for education, outreach and consensus toward improved vaccination services and the attained benefits of CQI.
 The D-AFIX components, once understood and implemented by dialysis facility staff, can assist in meeting vaccination goals for a variety of standards, including but not limited to Healthy People 2020 and HEDIS (Healthcare Effectiveness Data and Information Set) measures.